The Strong Jewish Women’s Summit for Jewish Women Professionals

 What is the goal of The Strong Jewish Women’s Summit?

-The main goal of the Strong Jewish Women’s Summit is to build an international community of Jewish women who support each other, lifting one another up to our greatest heights, to be prominent world leaders.
+The goals of the Strong Jewish Women’s Summit are networking and education.
+To build an international community of Jewish women who support each other, lifting one another up to our greatest heights, to be prominent world leaders.
 The world needs a lot more Jewish women leaders!

 Who is The Strong Jewish Women’s Summit for?